skitiz/Histograms/README.md

 # Error checks
 I've added error checks in the programs to ensure that the minimum # of command line arguments are provided by the user.

 ~Also painstakingly made sure that there are no segfaults.~

 Please ensure you generate a data file __BEFORE__ you run the exec file.

+# Updates
+I've tried to add verbose comments about functions wherever I can, if you feel I'm lacking submit a pull request and I'll take a look.